bbatsov/metaredux/_posts/2026-07-27-closing-the-find-usages-gap-in-cider.md

     talking about Zion, but he might as well have been describing every debugging session that ends with you finally opening the file and reading the code instead of theorizing about it.

+[^fix]: Full disclosure: matching the aliased and namespace-qualified forms
+    correctly only landed *after* 2.0 - the 2.0.x releases had a bug where the source scan quietly skipped files that referenced a var through its alias, which is of course the common case.
+The fix will ship in CIDER 2.1, which doesn't have a release date yet.
+I'm hoping to get back into a rhythm of cutting a new CIDER release every month or two, so it shouldn't be a long wait.